 Normally, for classical conditioning to occur, the conditioned stimulus needs to be presented before the unconditioned stimulus.
 When conditioned stimulus comes before the unconditioned stimulus, the learning process is called forward conditioning2.
 On the other hand, backward conditioning introduces the conditioned stimulus after the unconditioned stimulus ends.

-- Trace conditioning – introduces a time gap between the end of the CS and the start of the US.
+- Trace – introduces a time gap between the end of the CS and the start of the US.

-- Simultaneous conditioning – the two stimuli, CS and US, show up and disappear at the same time.
+- Simultaneous – the two stimuli, CS and US, show up and disappear at the same time.

 Associative learning is usually stronger and faster when delay conditioning is used, compared to trace conditioning.
 As the gap in trace conditioning is lengthened, it becomes harder to form an association4.